 Irish Wolfhounds and Border Terriers are both shedding breeds of dogs, but there are some important differences to consider when it comes to their shedding habits.

 Irish Wolfhounds are heavy shedders, with a thick coat of fur that needs to be brushed regularly.
-They also have a tendency to shed more during the spring and fall months.
+They also tend to shed more during the spring and fall months.

 If you’re looking for a breed of dog that doesn’t shed much, Border Terriers are a good option.
 But if you don’t mind a little extra shedding, Irish Wolfhounds make great companions.